Nazira

-Nazira is a historical town on the bank of the Dikhow River.
-It is around 18 km from Sivasagar city, 3 km from Simaluguri Jn. and 78 km from Jorhat Airport.
-It is the Sub-divisional Head Office of Nazira Sub-division.

 History

 Nazira was an important place in the Ahom Kingdom.
 Nearby Gargaon was the capital of the kingdom over a long period.
-According to tradition Nazira got its name from "Now-Jeera", which in Assamese means resting place of boats.
+According to tradition, Nazira got its name from "Now-Jeera", which in Assamese means resting place of boats.
 The historian Sarbananda Rajkumar states, however, that nazira is a Tai Ahom word: na means "land", zi "inclined" and ra "much".
 Therefore nazira means a "much inclined land".
 He also writes that once the important places of Nazira were Ganak Village and Nazirahat.

 Being in the vicinity of the Dikhow River and the capital of Ahom kingdom Gargaon, it is said that boats used to rest in this place after their long journey through the river.
 The Kareng Ghar a palace from the Medieval period build by King Rajeshwar Singha, a ruler of the Ahom kingdom stands as a testimony of the bygone era.
 During the British rule, tea plantations were started in and around Nazira like the other parts of upper Assam.
 The present day officer's club of Oil and Natural Gas Corporation limited (ONGCL) was in fact a tea planter's club established in 1939.
 Nazira was the headquarters of famous Assam Tea Company.
 An account of Life in and around Nazira during the 1940s to 1960s by European tea planters can be found here.

 John White Masters, as Superintendent of the Assam Company went to Assam in June 1839 and took up residence at Nazira.
 He made it the company's headquarters.
 An old British graveyard lies inside ONGC Colony in Nazira town.
 Here there are about 62 graves that can be traced according to the list given by H. A. Antrobus.
 The buried include the historian William Robinson, the author of A Grammar of Assamese Language (1839) and A Descriptive Account Of Assam: With a Sketch of the Local Geography, and a Concise History of the Tea-Plant of Assam.
 (1841).